Staff & Board

 Dean was a founding board member for Save The Waves, helping grow the organization from its infancy, and served as Executive Director from 2007-2012.

 Al Ramadan is a co-founding partner at Play Bigger Advisors.
 He has been a CEO, entrepreneur, operating executive and sailing technologist.

-Rachel Strader is a conservation strategy consultant, artist, and science illustrator.
+Rachel Strader is an artist and Executive Director of the Maxwell/Hanrahan Foundation.
 She has over a decade of experience in ocean conservation, and is a recent graduate of CSU Monterey Bay’s natural science illustration program.
 She uses this combination of skills to help inspire understanding, appreciation, and protection of our important coastal places.

 Mark has been trying to surf since 1970 when a wave bounced sideways off the Oceanside jetty and knocked out his front tooth.
 Since then he’s not only figured out how to stand up, but also how to duck better.